y-Blandin-Luc/github-actions-for-ci/README.md

 https://mskelton.medium.com/auto-formatting-code-using-prettier-and-github-actions-ed458f58b7df

-Add .prettierignore for ignoring files other than js Add in package.json the command line ["format": "prettier --write ."]
+Add .prettierignore for ignoring files other than js

+Add in package.json the command line ["format": "prettier --write ."] and fix the test format with npx standard **--fix**

 Add workflows/node.js.yml the job